mskimalltoohuman/mskimalltoohuman.github.io/index.md

 </p>

 <p>
-  My philosophical interests center on the intersection of (im)morality and (ir)rationality at both individual and collective levels.
+  My interests lie at the intersection of (im)morality and (ir)rationality.
 I’m especially drawn to topics in action theory, moral psychology, and philosophy of religion.
 </p>